Vitols999/QMS-WIKI/AdvProjActions.md

 * Load all stuff you want to have in a single project into the workspace (possibly resulting in several new projects).
 * Zoom the map window so that all data of interest can be seen on the map.
-* Right click on the map window and choose `Select Items on Map`.
+* Right-click on the map window and choose `Select Items on Map`.
 * Follow the instructions displayed and select whatever data you want to have in one project.
 * When the selection is finished, click `Copy all selected items to a project` icon.
 * Select or create the destination project.